jr-josh/cambridge/README.md

 Then, check the mod pack section at the bottom of this page.

+#### Other branches/haileyjunk

+The Cambridge repository has multiple public and private branches for working on and testing out major new features over the course of many commits.

+If you're looking to test even newer features that aren't even in the master branch, the closest you're going to get is probably the haileyjunk branch, which you can download [here](https://github.com/MillaBasset/cambridge/archive/master.zip).

+> WARNING: This branch can be very buggy and broken at times.
+Use with care.

 ### macOS, Linux

 If you haven't already, install `love` with your favourite package manager (Homebrew on macOS, your system's default on Linux). **Make sure you're using LÖVE 11, because it won't work with earlier versions!**